Welcome to Intello

 Breaking Stripe removed

-customer.email_verifiedfromGET /customers/:id— your billing service references this field.
+customer.email_verifiedfromGET /customers/:id— taggedbilling.
 Triage in app.

 Who Intello is built for